OneManMonkeySquad/UtilityAI/readme.md

 public class TestAgent : MonoBehaviour, IAIContextProvider {
     public Brain brain; // Assign this in the editor; One Brain is a "type" of agent, so shared by multiple agents

-    AI ai; // Instance connecting the AI character with its Brain TestContext context;
+    AI ai; // Instance connecting the TestAgent with its Brain (contains the actual AI state) TestContext context;

     void Start() {